-Catastrophic accidents caused by the negligence, recklessness, or the intentional conduct of another often involve multiple life-altering injuries.
+Catastrophic accidents caused by the negligence, recklessness, or intentional conduct of another often involve multiple life-altering injuries.
 Head damage can result in both paralysis and a traumatic brain injury, while painful burns can result in infections and amputations.
-No two cases are the same, and the unique facts of your case will dictate the availability of compensation.
+No two cases are the same, and the unique facts of your case will dictate compensation.

 Fighting for Your Full Recovery in San Bernardino County

 Many personal injury attorneys working on a contingency fee basis are tempted to settle catastrophic injury cases early.
 This reduces the overall expense of litigation, getting them paid more quickly.
 Clients suffering from a catastrophic injury are often struggling financially, and when they receive a seven-figure offer, they take it without a second thought.

 While this is understandable, injury victims must consider their future needs, including lost earning capacity, lost fringe benefits, and lost retirement benefits.
 Furthermore, they need to consider the possibility of unanticipated medical complications and the likelihood that expensive future treatment will, in fact, improve the quality of life.

 At Greene, Broillet & Wheeler, we fight for multi-million dollar recoveries because we consider all of our clients’ anticipated needs after life-altering catastrophic injuries.
 To schedule your free consultation in San Bernardino, call us today at (866) 634-4525 or contact us online.